agoose77/phd-thesis/content/2500-track-finding-and-fitting.md

 :label: cost-function-trivial
 E(F) = \sum_{f \in F,\,c \in C} T_{fc} D_{fc}\,,
 :::
 is ill-posed.
-A _well-posed_ problem is guaranteed to have a _unique_ solution that depends continuously on the input data.{cite:ps}`hadamard`
+A _well-posed_ problem is guaranteed to have a _unique_ solution that depends continuously on the input data {cite:ps}`hadamard`.

 In order to solve {eq}`cost-function-trivial`, the set of admissable solutions must be restricted by the introduction of _a priori_ knowledge, i.e. the problem must be _regularised_.
 The label cost term given in {eq}`uflp-cost-function` is one such regulariser which imposes a preference for solutions with fewer labels.